Skip to main content

 • Windows (cmd): certutil -encode securosys-p12-cert.p12 cert.b64

-The above command will output the content in clear text -w 0 (withouth newlines!) on your terminal.
+The above command will output the content in clear text -w 0 (without newlines!) on your terminal.
 We will need this output as the value for of pkcs12 in our API requests below.

 POST: /v1/importPlainKey

-To import the PKCS#12 bundle, update the values of label, pkcs12, pkcs12KeyName, pkcs12KeyPassword, pkcs12KeystorePassword and execute the following request:
+To import the PKCS#12 bundle, update the values of label, pkcs12, pkcs12KeyName, pkcs12KeyPassword, pkcs12KeystorePassword and execute the request with the following body:

 {